 Yeah, all friends of Obama.

-Underpinning of both cases, meaning the Clinton, days after they literally exonerate and keep Hillary away from the indictment she deserved.
+Days after they literally exonerate and keep Hillary away from the indictment she deserved, then they start the hit on the other guy.

 That's what the New York Times doesn't even understand they're revealing here.

-And the FBI, oh, they write, faces very criticisms and more because agents feared that being seen as withholding information or going too easy on it, going too easy.
+And the FBI, oh, they write, faces very criticisms and more because agents feared that being seen as withholding information or going too easy on going too easy, she committed crimes that would put every one of you in jail that are listening to this program.

-And they worry that any Overt actions against Trump would only reinforce his claims that the election was rigged against him.
+And they worry that any overt actions against Trump would only reinforce his claims that the election was rigged against him.

 You know what?